 The Center is involved in many programs that help our community nurture student leadership.
 The Center is open to all students who strive to learn from individual experience in order to build a stronger Gustavus community.
-It serves as a resource to the entire campus and the St. Peter community at large.
+It serves as a resource to the entire campus.

 Health Service aims to meet healthcare and health education needs of students with care by two certified mid-level, two nurses, an administrative secretary and a billing specialist.
 A registered dietitian is also available for consultations and appointments.

 Illness and injury assessment and treatment, physical examinations, laboratory testing, and immunizations are available at Health Service during office hours.
-Should students require hospitalization they are sent to the River's Edge Hospital (located in St. Peter).
+Should students require hospitalization they are sent to the River's Edge Hospital (located in St. Peter) or Immanuel St Josephs-Mayo (located in Mankato).
 If medical care is required when Health Service is not open, students can be seen at the St. Peter Clinic, the Daniels Clinic, or the River's Edge Hospital Urgent Care.

 The Residential Life program complements and supports the academic mission of the College by providing a living environment conducive to learning; a comfortable home where students can sleep, study and interact; and a community where the can further develop relationships and personal values and responsibility.